VBayesLab/VBLab/README.md

 ### How to start

 1. Read the [VB tutorial paper](https://www.researchgate.net/publication/340006729_A_practical_tutorial_on_Variational_Bayes) for the theoretical explanation of the VB methods supported by the VBLab package.
 See also [shorter version of the VB tutorial](https://vbayeslab.github.io/VBLabDocs/tutorial/) on the documentation website.
 2. Run [examples](https://github.com/VBayesLab/Tutorial-on-VB) showing how to use various VB methods to fit different VBLab and user-defined models.
-See detail explanation of the examples in the the [VB tutorial paper](https://www.researchgate.net/publication/340006729_A_practical_tutorial_on_Variational_Bayes) or in the [Example](https://vbayeslab.github.io/VBLabDocs/example/) section on the documentation website.
+See the detailed explanation of the examples in the the [VB tutorial paper](https://www.researchgate.net/publication/340006729_A_practical_tutorial_on_Variational_Bayes) or in the [Example](https://vbayeslab.github.io/VBLabDocs/example/) section on the documentation website.
 3. Check API reference for [supported VB techniques](https://vbayeslab.github.io/VBLabDocs/gvb/), [statistical models](https://vbayeslab.github.io/VBLabDocs/model/) and [how to define custom models](https://vbayeslab.github.io/VBLabDocs/model/custom/) for users' applications.

 ---